 The Florida Postal History Society was established in 1978 by a group of 12 collectors interested in postal history from Florida.
 The late Larry Resnick was instrumental in getting the group together and collected the first year dues.
 The Society was never successful and eventually died out from lack of interest.
 This was due in large part to the lack of formal meetings and no formal publications.

 The Society was restarted in 1991 with a meeting of collectors and postal history dealers at FLOREX in Orlando.
 The Florida Postal History Society was re-established with formal by-laws on November 6, 1992, with Deane R. Briggs, M.D. elected President for a two-year term.
 Herbert P. McNeal was Vice-President, and the late William J. Bomar, Secretary Treasurer.
 Within six months, the membership had grown to 44 active members and by the end of the first year the Society had 58 Charter Members.
 210 members have joined to date, with 120 currently active.
-Persons interested in the Florida Postal History Society are encouraged to go to our application site and request information.
+Persons interested in the Florida Postal History Society are encouraged print the on-line application.
 The Florida Postal History Society is the A.P.S.
 Affiliate 227.

 Annual meetings are held in conjunction with the Sarasota National Stamp Exhibition on the first Saturday of February with a second informal meeting in Orlando at FLOREX each December.

-The Florida Postal History Society has published a 311 page book, FLORIDA STAMPLESS POSTAL HISTORY 1763-1861 which was published by David G. Phillips Publishing Co., Inc. in 1999.
+The Florida Postal History Society published a 311 page book, FLORIDA STAMPLESS POSTAL HISTORY 1763-1861 which was published by David G. Phillips Publishing Co., Inc. in 1999.
 Deane R. Briggs, M.D., with assistance from Associate Editors Herbert P. McNeal, Niles Schuh, Donald G. Thompson and members William H. Johnson, D.D.S., David Lingard, and Ted Light edited this book.
 This publication is the standard reference text on stampless Florida postal history.
 All post offices are referenced with postal receipts and postmaster compensation noted.
-All known postal markings are recorded and a census of uncommon markings is listed.
+All known postal markings are recorded and a census of uncommon markings are listed.
 Additional essays on the “Patriot’s Rebellion”, Pre-territorial postal history, Express Mail of 1836-1839, the Seminole Indian wars, Florida Military posts, and a listing of territorial and statehood postal routes with contractor compensation.
-Members are able to purchase this book at a reduced price while copies remain available.
-The society is currently working on a book of Florida Postmaster and County postmarks and a book on Confederate Florida Postal History.
-In addition, the society maintains an accurate Doane postmark census.
+This publication from 1999 has been long-out-of-print -- how ever can be found occasionally from book sellers.